Electronic Code Book

 During the decryption, the reverse operation is used.
 Using ECB has multiple security implications:

-• Blocks from encrypted message can be removed without disturbing the decryption process.
+• Blocks from encrypted messages can be removed without disturbing the decryption process.

-• Blocks from encrypted message can be moved around without disturbing the decryption process.
+• Blocks from encrypted messages can be moved around without disturbing the decryption process.

 In this exercise, we will see how we can exploit these two weaknesses.